ovh/docs/pages/public_cloud/ai_machine_learning/deploy_tuto_17_streamlit_whisper/guide.en-gb.md

 ### Step 4: Whisper app deployment

-Once your image has been pushed, it can be used to deploy new AI Solutions.
+Once your image has been pushed, it can be used to deploy new AI solutions.

 Run the following command to deploy your Whisper speech-to-text application by running your customised Docker image: